Sightings from the Treehouse: Work with Creation, Not Against It, Part 1

 Sightings from the Treehouse is an investigative blog series on climate change and the environment, from GIPL’s Power Wise Director, Bob Donaghue.
-You can read the first, second, third, fourth, and fifth blogs here.
+You can read all the posts from the blog series here.

 Creation has evolved over billions of years and has formed ecosystems that contain both living and non-living components that interact as a unit.
 The late Dr. Eugene Odum, the father of modern ecology, taught at the University of Georgia where he developed the collaborative approach of systems ecology.
 Systems ecology views the interactions among plants, animals, non-living components and society holistically.
 Everything is connected by the flow of matter and energy through the ecosystem both locally and globally, and it is cyclical.
 Decaying organic matter serves as food for the next generation of organisms, unlike man-made systems in which industrial processes are typically linear: “Take, Make and Waste.”
 Natural Capitalism: Creating the Next Industrial Revolution highlights closing the loop in industrial processes to reclaim wastes as raw material thus mimicking nature.